FAQ: WorkCycles Kr8 & Bakfiets Cargobike

 Can I seat two kids on the optional second bench?

-With two kids on both the front and rear benches and one in a child seat on the rear carrier one can carry five children with the Cargobike.
-Whether we recommend it or not is quite irrelevant; I see tough moms doing it all the time here.
+With two kids on both the front and rear benches and one in a child seat on the rear carrier one can carry five children with the Kr8.
+Whether we recommend it or not is quite irrelevant; I see moms doing it all the time here in Amsterdam.

-What is really the maximum load capacity of the Cargobike?
+What is really the maximum load capacity of the Kr8/Cargobike?

 The advertised limit of 80kg in the box and 25kg on the rear carrier is conservative.
-The 25kg figure for the rear carrier is actually an EU legal limit for rear carriers while the Cargobike’s carrier is much, much stronger.
+The 25kg figure for the rear carrier is actually an EU legal limit for rear carriers while all WorkCycles rear carriers are much, much stronger.
 Carrying an adult passenger here is no problem if you have adequate tire pressure and a rider confident in handling the load.

 The 80kg front load rating is based more on the handling characteristics of the bike than strength issues.
-A handful of the first Cargobike frames broke as a result of a poorly placed reinforcement That’s long since been corrected and about 10,000 Bakfiets.nl Cargobikes have been ridden daily with hardly a frame failure.
+A handful of the very first Cargobike 1.0 frames broke as a result of a poorly placed reinforcement.

-If you load a Cargobike very heavily you’ll note that the steering becomes rubbery and sluggish.
+If you load a Kr8/Cargobike very heavily you’ll note that the steering becomes rubbery and sluggish.
 The bike is unpleasant to ride and your reaction times will be poor.
 That’s not safe though sometimes we just have to get something heavy from point A to B and we do it anyway.
 You can minimize the slow steering by pumping the tires (especially the front) up to their maximum pressure, and riding very defensively.
 Remember: your braking distance is also going to increase considerably if your bike is equipped with Shimano rollerbrakes.
 The Kr8 can be ordered with very powerful Magura hydraulic rim brakes for those carrying heavy loads or riding in hillier areas.

-What are those weird tire valves on my Cargobike and how do I use them?
+What are those weird tire valves on my Kr8/Cargobike and how do I use them?